xwp/vip-site-template/readme.md

 4. Review any feedback from the automated checks.
 Note that your local environment is configured to automatically check for any issues before each commit so there should be very few issues if you commit early and often.

 5. Merge the feature branch into `develop` on GitHub if all checks pass.
-The automated [Travis CI workflow](https://travis-ci.com/xwp/vip-site-template) (see the "Deployments" section below for details) or [GitHub Actions workflow](https://github.com/xwp/vip-site-template/actions) will deploy it to the `develop-built` branch.
+The automated [GitHub Actions workflow](https://github.com/xwp/vip-site-template/actions) will deploy it to the `develop-built` branch.

 6. Test your feature on the VIP Go staging server.
 Open a new pull request from the same feature branch to `develop` if any fixes or changes are necessary.

 7. Once the feature is ready for production, open a new pull request from the same feature branch to the `master` branch.

 8. Ensure that all automated checks pass and merge in the pull request.
-The automated [Travis CI workflow](https://travis-ci.com/xwp/vip-site-template) or [GitHub Action workflow]() will deploy it to the `master-built` branch.
+The automated [GitHub Action workflow](https://github.com/xwp/vip-site-template/actions) will deploy it to the `master-built` branch.

 ## Plugins and Themes